Australia's Crown says no charges laid against staff held in China

-PERTH/SYDNEY Australia's top casino company Crown Resorts on Thursday said no charges had been laid against 18 staff detained for alleged gambling crimes in China, as shareholders gathered for a general meeting in the shadow of the legal crisis.
+PERTH/SYDNEY (Reuters) - Australia's top casino operator Crown Resorts said on Thursday no charges had been laid against 18 of its staff held in China for alleged gambling crimes, adding to a sense of confusion that has surrounded the company's biggest crisis.

-Ahead of the meeting in Perth, the Crown board endorsed long-standing plans to spin off some Australian hotels, a move designed to split the assets from its underperforming businesses in the Chinese gaming hub of Macau.
+Ahead of an annual shareholder meeting at the company's casino in Perth, the Crown board endorsed plans to spin off some Australian hotels to minimize exposure to its underperforming businesses in the Chinese gaming hub of Macau.

-But the arrest of the staff, including Crown's Australian head of international VIP gambling, Jason O'Connor, in China last week was the primary concern for investors as the company's shares hit a new 10-month low on Thursday.
+But the arrest of the staff, three of whom are Australian nationals including head of international VIP gambling Jason O'Connor, in China last week was the main concern for investors as the company's shares hit a new 10-month low.

-"While I know we all have many questions, we must be very cautious and measured in our commentary at this sensitive time in the process.
-To reiterate, our immediate focus is the welfare of our staff and their families," Chairman Robert Rankin told the meeting.
+"While I know we all have many questions, we must be very cautious and measured in our commentary at this sensitive time in the process," Chairman Robert Rankin told the meeting, adding that "no formal charges" had been laid.

-"We accept (China's) jurisdiction and we respect their laws.
-However, at this time there have been no formal charges laid against our staff, the investigation continues and they are of course entitled to a presumption of innocence."
+When a shareholder, Tshung Chang, complained about the lack of information, Rankin said the situation was "difficult and complex".

+Two of the three Australians detained in China had received consular visits and the third would be visited on Thursday, Rankin said.
+A Malaysian national was also among the group, he said, but the company has not provided details on the nationalities of the other detainees.

+The staff were being held for unspecified "gambling crimes" and investigations were ongoing, China's foreign ministry told Reuters on Monday.

-It was too early to determine what impact the arrests would have on Crown's business, he added, amid fears it will hurt the company's ability to attract Chinese VIP gamblers to its Australian casinos, including a A$2 billion ($1.54 billion)resort under construction on Sydney's harborside.
+It was too early to determine what impact the arrests would have on Crown's business, Rankin said, amid fears it will hurt the company's ability to attract Chinese VIP gamblers to its Australian casinos, including a A$2 billion ($1.54 billion)resort under construction on Sydney's harborside.

-The staff, including three Australian nationals, were being held for unspecified "gambling crimes" and investigations were ongoing, China's Foreign Ministry told Reuters on Monday.

 Analysts have linked the detentions to Chinese laws banning casinos from advertising or promoting gambling in the Chinese mainland, such as offering credit to high-spending clients.

-Melbourne-based Crown holds a 27 percent stake in Macau-based Melco Crown Entertainment Ltd. It does not directly run casinos in China but relies heavily on Chinese gamblers at its casinos in Perth and Melbourne.
+Melbourne-based Crown holds a 27 percent stake in Macau-based Melco Crown Entertainment Ltd and relies heavily on Chinese gamblers at its casinos in Perth and Melbourne.

 The detentions sent Crown shares tumbling 14 percent on Monday and the sell-off continued on Thursday.
-Crown shares fell 3 percent in morning trade, while the broader S&P/ASX 200 index was flat.
+Crown shares fell 2 percent, while the broader S&P/ASX 200 index was flat.

+In an unusual move, Crown issued a statement after the meeting saying "less than half" its international VIP annual revenue, or about 12 percent of total revenue, came from Chinese high-rollers.
+In fiscal 2016, Crown reported group revenue of A$3.6 billion.

-The plan to spin off some Australian hotels is designed to split the assets from Crown's underperforming businesses in the Asian gaming hub of Macau, which has seen VIP gambling revenue shrink amid a nationwide crackdown on corruption.
+The plan to spin off some Australian hotels is designed to split the assets from Crown's underperforming businesses in Macau, which has seen VIP gambling revenue shrink amid a Chinese crackdown on corruption.

 Crown said the spun-off unit would be listed as a new company on the Australian Securities Exchange and would include hotels in Melbourne and Perth.
 Meanwhile Crown would work on a broader demerger of its international businesses, it added.